 With an Instagram-worthy backdrop of Mount Hood from many spots around The Gorge White House property, this is the ideal spot to stop and enjoy lunch or a road trip snack break.

 There is plenty of outdoor seating, much of which is shaded by an enormous old tree, and lots of space for kids to roam about (supervised, of course).

 You can pack a lunch or enjoy food from the food truck on-site, and you can't leave without trying their beer, hard cider, or wine.

-Beer, Hard Cider, and Wine Tastings
+Beer, Cider, and wine

 With their amazing orchards, it's no surprise that The Gorge White House makes their own hard cider - and wine.
 At the tasting room within the 100+ year old home, you'll also find other local beers and wines available.